6 Essential Oils To Use On Your Next Self-Care Day

 Disclosure: Some of the links below are affiliate links, meaning that I will earn a small commission if you click through and make a purchase at no additional cost.
 All opinions remain my own.
 For more information, please refer to my disclosure policy.
-I want to thank Alex from Simply Alex Jean for writing this post on essential oils.

 I encourage you to speak with a health professional before using essential oils.